virtualritz/r-display/README.md

 The [`ndspy-sys`](https://github.com/virtualritz/r-display/blob/master/ndspy-sys/) crate which is part of this project uses the `$DELIGHT` environment variable to find the needed display driver API headers.
 Edit [`ndspy-sys/build.rs`](https://github.com/virtualritz/r-display/blob/master/ndspy-sys/build.rs) to add (an) additional or different search path(s) for these headers.

-## Prequisites (assuming you never used Rust)
+## Prequisites

-Download and install a RenderMan compliant renderer that supports the ndspy API.
+Download and install a RenderMan compliant renderer that supports the **[ndspy API](https://renderman.pixar.com/resources/RenderMan_20/dspyNote.html)**.
 E.g 3Delight or Pixar’s RenderMan.

 ## Building